rdeits/Trivia.jl/Readme.md

 ### Getting Julia

 If you don't have Julia installed, you will need to download it from <https://julialang.org/downloads/>.
-The current release is Julia v1.1.1, but any v1.x.y should be fine.
+This package was written using Julia v1.1.1, but any v1.x.y version should be fine.

 ### Installing this package